Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Johannesburg and Shanghai.
+To all the kids in Manchester and Salvador.

 I'm losing my edge.